jeffbass/imagezmq/docs/fast-pub-sub.rst

 To make sure such a receiver always processes the most recent frames from the publisher, one could connect, receive a frame and disconnect immediately, to ensure its the most recent frame.
-However, this might not be viable, as every connect will introduce an additional delay (e.g. TCP handshake roundtriptime).
+However, this might neither be viable nor elegant, as every connect will introduce an additional delay (e.g. TCP handshake roundtriptime).

-A better approach (if network bandwidth is not most concerning) is to keep a connection open, receive every frame in a dedicated IO thread, but only process the most recent one in a processing thread.
+A better approach (if network bandwidth is not most concerning) is to keep the socket open, receive every frame in a dedicated IO thread, but only process the most recent one in a processing thread.

 Fast Pub Sub Subscriber